loathers/loathers.github.io/babys-first-typescript-project.md

 # So you want to start a Typescript project

 Good for you!
 You've made a great choice.
 You have a grand future ahead of you, but first let's trapse over the bumpy bit.
 First things first, check out [Captain Scotch's kol-js-starter](https://github.com/docrostov/kol-js-starter) and click "use this template."
 Set up your hot new repository--give it a name, maybe a description maybe a loving nickname.
 The repository's README should give pretty detailed instructions as to how to set things up.
+After you do everything it says, there's a few things you might want to do:

+## Symlink your scripts!

+A symbolic link is a way of telling your computer "when I tell you to go to folder X, I really want you to just open up folder Y and look in there."
+It's very useful when you have your own Typescript project up and running!
+You'll `yarn run build` to build new js files, but without a symbolic link, you'd have to copy and paste those files into your `kolmafia/scripts`directory, which sucks!
+If you're bugfixing, you'll have to do it over and over and over again.
+To make a symbolic link, you'll want to open up a terminal with admin powers, and, depending upon your OS, do a thing:

+### Windows
+`mklink /D "kolmafiadirectory/scripts/your-repository-name" "repositoryfolder/KoLmafia/scripts`.

+### Linux
+Man, i don't know

+### iOS
+Who the hell do you think i am? i don't own more than one computer, and i've never in my life learned a thing that didn't directly apply to me

 # So how does this all work?